 It causes excessive amounts of stress.

-It’s about telling the truth, and especially, telling truth to power.
+It’s about telling the truth, and especially, telling the truth to power.

 Truth is coming into the public domain thanks to social media.

-The organizations I have worked with that have truth as a core value has been successful.
-Because what is found is that telling the truth is good for business.
+The organizations I have worked with that have truth as a core value have been successful.
+Because telling the truth is good for business.

-It increases trust and trust increases collaboration and enhances creativity.
+It increases trust, and trust raises collaboration and enhances creativity.